mariebtreschow/bigquery-runner/README.md

 # BigQuery runner
 Run a query from the command line to BigQuery that writes the output to a CSV file.
 You need to have Python 3 along with pip, the python package installer installed or you can build the docker image and run it (see instructions below).
+You need to add your json credentials from Google in the root of the project and name it key-file.json before building the Docker image.

 How to use the query runner: